WebDevCIHE/CIHE231447/README.md

 ## Setup Instructions

-Follow these steps to set up the Car Sales application on your local machine:
+Follow these steps to set up the Car Sales Website on your local machine:

 1. **Prerequisites**: Ensure that Apache and MySQL are running on your system.

 2. **Extract Files**:
    - Download the project zip file from releases (or skip step 2 by cloning the repo into a new folder in /htdocs)
-   - Extract the contents into the `htdocs` directory of your local server (e.g., XAMPP or WAMP).
+   - Extract the contents into the `htdocs` directory of your local server (e.g., XAMPP).

 3. **Create Database**:
    - Open your web browser and navigate to `http://localhost/phpmyadmin`.